CocoaPods/Xcodeproj/README.md

 ## Colaborate

 All Xcodeproj development happens on [GitHub][xcodeproj].
 Contributing patches is really easy and gratifying.
-You even get push access when one of your specs or patches is accepted.
+You even get push access when one of your patches is accepted.

-Follow [@CocoaPodsOrg](twitter) to get up to date information about what's going on in the CocoaPods world.
+Follow [@CocoaPodsOrg][twitter] to get up to date information about what's going on in the CocoaPods world.

 If you're really oldschool and you want to discuss Xcodeproj development you